foreverfl/vscode/docs/python/jupyter-support-py.md

 1. To start the debugger, use one of the following options:

-    - For the whole notebook, open the Command Palette (`kb(workbench.action.showCommands)`) and run the **Jupyter: Debug Current File in Python Interactive Window** command.
+   - For the whole notebook, open the Command Palette (`Ctrl+Shift+P`) and run the **Jupyter: Debug Current File in Python Interactive Window** command.
    - For an individual cell, use the **Debug Cell** adornment that appears above the cell.
 The debugger specifically starts on the code in that cell.
 By default, **Debug Cell** just steps into user code.
 If you want to step into non-user code, you need to uncheck **Debug Just My Code** in the Jupyter extension settings (`kb(workbench.action.openSettings)`).

 1. To familiarize yourself with the general debugging features of VS Code, such as inspecting variables, setting breakpoints, and other activities, review [VS Code debugging](/docs/editor/debugging.md).